control.flatsys.FlatSystem

 copy

-Make a copy of an input/output system
+Make a copy of an input/output system.

 dynamics

-Compute the dynamics of a differential or difference equation.
+Dynamics of a differential or difference equation.

 feedback

-Feedback interconnection between two input/output systems
+Feedback interconnection between two I/O systems.

 find_input

-Find the index for an input given its name (None if not found)
+Find the index for an input given its name (None if not found).

 find_inputs

-Return list of indices matching input spec (None if not found)
+Return list of indices matching input spec (None if not found).

 find_output